 Though the suspense is intriguing, and even humorous at times, the situations depicted are quite intense.
 These life or death scenarios, along with their implied and depicted death, are disturbing.
 This and the movie’s use of violence, murder, euthanasia, foul language, sexual references, and other questionable elements detract from its acceptability.

+VERTICAL LIMIT explores the risks, thrills and intensity of mountain climbing, in a story about Peter (Chris O’Donnell) who risks his own life to save his sister on K2, the second highest mountain in the world.
+Blamed by his sister for the death of their father when he obeyed his father to cut the rope so that he and Annie would be saved in an earlier expedition, Peter must overcome his fears in order to accomplish the rescue.
 The remarkable action sequences one would expect in VERTICAL LIMIT are present.
 Despite the budding of a romantic relationship, the story’s focus on the relationship between brother and sister is not only refreshing, but inspiring.
 The characters are diverse, though some are presented in an unrealistic fashion.
 VERTICAL LIMIT movie was also slightly anti-climatic in nature, in a way that seemed to be due to a budget problem.
 Though the suspense is intriguing, and even humorous at times, the situations depicted are quite intense.
 These life or death scenarios, along with implied and depicted death, are disturbing.
 This and the movie’s use of foul language, sexual references, murder, euthanasia, violence, and other questionable elements detract from its acceptability